Count feeder birds for science! Project FeederWatch begins November 1st. Join now.

 Meet at The Backyard Wildbird & Nature Store at 9:00 am or at the Second Street entrance by the Miners Shack at 9:10 am.
 Weather cooperating.

-The Tuesday Bird Walk will be going to the Englishman River Estuary - Plummer Road.
+The Tuesday Bird Walk will be going to Springwood Park in Parksville.

-Meet at the Parksville Tourist Information Center parking lot, located by Hwy 19A, Northwest Bay Road and Franklin’s Gull Road in Parksville, at 9:00 am or meet at the trail entrance at the corner of Plummer Road and Shorewood Drive at 9:10am.
+Meet at the Parksville Tourist Information Center parking lot, located by Hwy 19A, Northwest Bay Road and Franklin’s Gull Road in Parksville, at 9:00 am or meet at the end of Despard Avenue and Chestnut Street at 9:10am.
 Weather Cooperating.

 Good birding!
 Colin Bartlett